Is This the Key to Controlling Lupus?

 By identifying a cause for this disease, we have found a potential cure.— Jaehyuk Choi, MD, PhD

 “Up until this point, most therapies for lupus are blunt instruments.
 It’s broad immunosuppression,” says study co-author Jaehyuk Choi, MD, PhD, a dermatologist at Northwestern Medicine, associate professor of Dermatology at Northwestern University Feinberg School of Medicine, and member of Robert H. Lurie Comprehensive Cancer Center at Northwestern Memorial Hospital.
-“By identifying a cause for this disease, we have found a potential cure that will not have the side effects of current therapies.”
+“By identifying a cause for this disease, we have found an approach to find a potential cure that will not have the side effects of current therapies.”

 Flipping Cells’ Identity